BenjaSanchez/academic-kickstart/content/home/experience.md

   * Teacher assistant in Systems Biology (2015-2017)
   * Coordinator of Chalmers activities in EU Horizon 2020 project (2016-2018)
   * Treasurer (2015-2017) and chair (2018) of the PhD student council
-  * Member of the Core Value Team, overseeing the working environment (2015-2017)
+  * Member of the Core Value Team, overseeing working environment (2015-2017)
   * Main supervisor: Prof. Jens Nielsen
   """